giantswarm/docs/src/content/ui-api/kubectl-gs/get-releases.md

 # `kubectl gs get releases`

-Like with all `get` commands in `kubectl`, this command can be used to get details on one item, a release pool in this case, or list several of them.
+Like with all `get` commands in `kubectl`, this command can be used to get details on one item, a release in this case, or list several of them.

 ## Usage